-9.3 Troop Camping Fees, Dues & Other Fees/Fines
+9.3 Troop Camping Costs & Fees

-There are various cost for all outings.
+There are various costs for all outings.
 These are determined by the circumstances of the outing and detailed in the permission slip and by advanced announcements.

 Typical charges include gas, camping fees, and food expenses for four meals.
-All money for an activity is due the Monday (Money Monday) prior to departure.
+All money for an activity is due the Sunday (Sign-up Sunday) prior to departure.
 Scouts who are not paid will not be able to go unless prior arrangements have been made with the SM.
-All changes to the original signup roster must process via the SM.
-All payments (unless specified otherwise) will be cash and in small bills.
-All campout fees are non refundable.
+All changes to the original signup roster must be processed via the SM.
+All payments must be made via cash, check, credit card on the Troop Store, or and electronic transfer program like Zelle.
+All campout fees are nonrefundable.

 Entry fees are sometimes necessary to support a program activity.
-When they do occur, parents will be informed via the permission slip or in some cases a letter outlining the activity.
+When they do occur, parents will be informed via the permission form, the troop website, or in an email outlining the activity.